SimkinTheWizard/CarND-Advanced-Lane-Lines/writeup.md

 The resulting image is as follows
 ![alt text][image8]

 **Addenum:** After I worked with the test videos I noticed that S channel of the HLS color space produces so much unwanted artifacts that I could not filter out either with thresholding or with binary operations.
-I found the idea of using Lab colorspace from [Jeremy Shannon's github page] (https://github.com/jeremy-shannon/).
+I found the idea of using Lab colorspace from ![Jeremy Shannon's github page] (https://github.com/jeremy-shannon/).

 b Component of Lab colorspace gives more reliable information about the yellow lines, compared to the S component of HLS space.
 So I replaced the S component with b component.

 The following pictures demonstrate the difference between using S component and b component.
+The S component of HLS (on the left) has unwanted bright areas whereas b component of Lab (on the right) gives a much clearer line.
-![alt text][image9]
+![alt text][image13]  ![alt text][image14]

 #### 4. Curve Fitting on Binary Image and Finding The Lane Lines
 I used the window masking method for finding the lane lines.
 To do this I separated image vertically into search regions of 50 pixels each.
 In each window I used the histogram method to find local peaks.
 I used these peaks as the center points of the windows.